good-loop/doc/pages/policy/equal-opportunities.md

 ## 3. Statement of policy

-(a) It is the policy of Good-Loop Ltd to ensure that no job applicant, employee or supplier receives less favourable treatment on the grounds of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion, or is disadvantaged by conditions or requirements that cannot be shown to be justifiable.
+(a) It is the policy of Good-Loop Ltd to ensure that no job applicant, employee or supplier receives less favourable treatment on the grounds of the Diversity Categories, or is disadvantaged by conditions or requirements that cannot be shown to be justifiable.
 The organisation is committed not only to its legal obligations but also to the positive promotion of equality of opportunity in all aspects of employment.

-(b) It is the policy of Good-Loop Ltd to ensure that the workplace is a safe and respectful environment for all people, regardless of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation, or religion.
+(b) It is the policy of Good-Loop Ltd to ensure that the workplace is a safe and respectful environment for all people, regardless of Diversity Categories.

 (c) The organisation recognises that adhering to the Equal Opportunities Policy, combined with relevant employment policies and practices, maximises the